-At the first line, each function within the Company has primary responsibility for day to day management of their own compliance risks.
+At the first line, each function within the Company has primary responsibility for day to day management of the risks arising in their functional area.
 Risk and Compliance will provide support, guidance, training and assistance to the business as required.